National Historic Landmark

 Delaware Aqueduct (Pike County, Pennsylvania)

-Built 1848 by John A. Roebling to carry the Delaware & Hudson Canal; later converted for highway traffic; rehabilitated 1985Suspension bridge over Delaware River on the former Delaware & Hudson CanalOpen to traffic
+Built 1848 by John A. Roebling to carry the Delaware & Hudson Canal; later converted for highway traffic; rehabilitated 1985Suspension bridge over Delaware River on the former Delaware & Hudson CanalOpen to one-lane traffic

 Edmund Pettus Bridge (Dallas County, Alabama)